ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 Refer to [**VID Services**]( FRS-Resident-Services#11-vid-service-) in Resident Services for more details.

 ## 1.2 Update Individual’s Information [**[↑]**](#table-of-content)
-An individual can update his/her information via two different ways:
+An individual can choose to update his/her demographic or biometric information, even after an ID is issued for the individual.
+He/she can update his/her information in two different ways:
-1. **Visiting a Registration Center** – The individual can update their biometric and demographic information.
+1. Visiting a Registration Center – When the individual visits the Registration Center he/she can update all their biometric and demographic information.
-1. **Using the Resident Portal** – The individual can update their address and contact information.
+1. Using the Resident Portal – The Individual can update his/her address and contact information by using the Resident Portal.

-When the request is made by the individual, a packet is received by registration processor which goes through various [**sanity checks**](#311-sanity-check-) and validations and then updates the individual’s information.
+In both the cases, the individual’s information is securely packaged and sent to Registration Processor, where post all validations the individual’s information is updated and the system sends his/her Updated ID card through the countries configured printing and postal service.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_update_packet.md)

 ## 1.3 De-activate individual’s ID [**[↑]**](#table-of-content)
+We provide a feature using which we can de-activate an individual’s ID.
+When an individual’s ID is deactivated then he/she wouldn’t be able to authenticate themselves.

-If a country wants to deactivate an individual’s ID due to any specific reason, the system provides a feature to do so after certain validations are performed.
-As a result of de-activation of UIN, the individual can not authenticate themselves by using UIN or VID.
+If a country wants to deactivate an individual’s ID due to any specific reason, the system deactivates the individual after certain validations are performed in registration processor

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_activate_deactivate_uin.md)
 ## 1.4 Re-activate individual’s ID [**[↑]**](#table-of-content)
+We also provide a feature using which we can re-activate an individual’s deactivated ID.
+When the individual is re-activated then he/she would be able to authenticate then self.

-If a country wants to re-activate a deactivated individual’s ID, the system provides a feature to do so after certain validations are performed.
+If a country wants to reactivate an individual’s deactivated ID due to any specific reason, the system reactivates the individual after certain validations are performed in registration processor.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_activate_deactivate_uin.md)